INGREDIENTS

 Herbs and spices of your choosing!

-Snip the stems from the peppers but leave their green tops intact.
-(This gives a subtle floral aroma to the finished product.)
-Using a toothpick or a small knife tip, puncture your peppers in several places.
-Heat 1 cup of water and dissolve 2 tbsp salt completely.
-Add 3 cups of cold water to temper the brine to a cool temperature.
-Pack peppers and garlic into your vessel tightly leaving an inch of headspace from the top.
-Pour the cooled brine over, covering the peppers completely.
+Remove stems and either slice peppers in half to de-seed, or puncture the whole peppers in a few places using a toothpick or a small knife’s tip.
+Dissolve 1.5 tbsp of sea salt into two cups of filtered water.
+If using seasonings, place in the bottom of the quart jar.
+Pack peppers as tightly as possible, leaving an inch of headspace from the top.
+Pour the brine over, covering the peppers completely.
 Use a weight of some kind to keep everything submerged.
-Cover jar with an airlock lid or loose-fitting lid and leave the jar in a cool place (out of direct sunlight) for 2 - 6 weeks to ferment.
+Cover jar with an airlock lid or loose-fitting lid and leave the jar in a cool place (out of direct sunlight) for 2 - 6 weeks (or longer) to ferment.

 Drain and reserve the brine.
-Place peppers and garlic in a food processor and puree.
+Place peppers and garlic in a blender or food processor and puree.
 Add 1 tablespoon of brine (if needed) at a time until you reach your desired consistency.
-Bottle as is or strain the puree with a food mill or a fine-mesh conical sieve to remove seeds & skins to achieve a more pourable consistency for woozy-style bottles.
+Bottle as is, or strain the puree with a food mill or a fine-mesh conical sieve to remove seeds & skins to achieve a more pourable consistency for woozy-style bottles.
 Adjust flavor, if needed, with a splash of vinegar or lime juice.
-Store in the refrigerator and enjoy within 12 months.
+Store in the refrigerator and enjoy for 1 year or more.

 NOTE: If straining using a food mill or sieve, the remaining chili “paste” of skins and seeds can be saved and used in cooking or other fermentation projects.
 Add it to soups & braises or use in making kimchi.
 Not only is it a great way to reuse an ingredient, it will help to jumpstart the fermentation of your kimchi.